 - o Zero-touch for simple networks: Simple networks should have complete self-management of addressing, and not require any central address management, tools, or address planning. - o Low-touch for complex networks: If complex networks require operator input for autonomic address management, it should be limited to high level guidance only, expressed in Intent. - o Flexibility: The addressing scheme must be flexible enough for nodes to be able to move around, for the network to grow, split and merge. - o Robustness: It should be as hard as possible for an administrator to negatively affect addressing (and thus connectivity) in the autonomic context. - o Stability: The addressing scheme should be as stable as possible.
-However, implementations need to be able to recover from unexpected address changes. - o Support for virtualization: Autonomic Nodes may support Autonomic Service Agents in different virtual machines or containers.
-The addressing scheme should support this architecture. - o Simplicity: To make engineering simpler, and to give the human administrator an easy way to trouble-shoot autonomic functions. - o Scale: The proposed scheme should work in any network of any size. - o Upgradability: The scheme must be able to support different addressing concepts in the future.
+However, implementations need to be able to recover from unexpected address changes. - o Support for virtualization: Autonomic functions can exist either at the level of the physical network and physical devices, or at the level of virtual machines, containers and networks.
+In particular, Autonomic Nodes may support Autonomic Service Agents in virtual entities.
+The infrastructure, including the addressing scheme, should be able to support this architecture. - o Simplicity: To make engineering simpler, and to give the human administrator an easy way to trouble-shoot autonomic functions. - o Scale: The proposed scheme should work in any network of any size. - o Upgradability: The scheme must be able to support different addressing concepts in the future.